-My first proper encounter with gaming, or gaming where there was a clear plot, was Adventure Game books by GW founders Livingstone and Jackson.
+My first proper encounter with gaming of the non-board variety, or gaming where there was a clear plot, was Adventure Game books by GW founders Livingstone and Jackson.
 Being in a nostalgic frame of mind I got to thinking about them recently.
-With myself and Ed planning on trying a bit of 2nd edition Warhammer 40,000 (not 40k) I also began wondering how these Gamebooks would stand up 20 years later.
-One book I was also fond of was Mad Max (not) clone, Freeway Fighter.
-I ordered myself a copy and decided to give it a whirl.
+With myself and Ed planning on trying a bit of 2nd edition Warhammer 40,000, I also began wondering how these Gamebooks would stand up 20 years later.
+One book I was also fond of was the Mad Max-alike Freeway Fighter.
+I ordered myself a copy and decided to give it a try.

-I thought it would be more fun to play as myself, of and try to make the decisions as if I were there (well, sort of).
-This may be boring for you as it involves a lot of me running away from things.
-But I could also put my own twist on the story rather than just retelling it here.
+I thought it would also be more fun to play as myself, or rather at least and try to make the decisions as if I were there (well, sort of).
+This may be boring for you as it will probably involve a lot of me running away from things, but means I can put my own twist on the story rather than just retelling it.

-I also wanted to see if I could survive, and dare I say it - win, without the Magical Dice that Always Roll What You Need, and without the Thumb of Time Travel carefully marking the previous page before a particularly risky decision.
+I also wanted to see if I could survive, and dare I say it - win, without the Magical Dice that Always Roll What You Need, ort the Thumb of Time Travel carefully marking the previous page before a particularly risky decision.

 Wednesday, 26 February 2014

 Myself, Ed and Ollie recently got together for some superb games of Ed's self-penned ruleset, Trench Raiders.
 This post covers my French raiding team in their first game as attackers and a (narrow) victory, and a superb stealthy victory by Ed's Brits against Germans played by myself (report written by Ed).

 For the other part of this triple set of games and an overview of the rules go to the superlative Palladian Guard blog.

 French raid on a German Trench, 1917

 Mission: Intelligence Grab (search a dugout and then escape the board)

 Maximum Artillery Support Available: Regimental Bombardment (Level V)